-(19) "Disabled Individual" means an individual who, because of the nature of the individual's disabilities, is not able to participate fully in competitive employment and for whom specialized employment opportunities must be provided.
+(20) "Disabled Individual" means an individual who, because of the nature of the individual's disabilities, is not able to participate fully in competitive employment and for whom specialized employment opportunities must be provided.

-(20) "Division" means the Transportation, Purchasing and Print Services Division of the Department of Administrative Services.
+(21) "Division" means the Transportation, Purchasing and Print Services Division of the Department of Administrative Services.

-(21) "Emergency" means circumstances that could not have been reasonably forseen that create a substantial risk of loss, damage, interruption of services or threat to the public health or safety that requires prompt execution of a contract to remedy the condition (ORS 279.011(4)).
+(22) "Emergency" means circumstances that could not have been reasonably foreseen that create a substantial risk of loss, damage, interruption of services or threat to the public health or safety that requires prompt execution of a contract to remedy the condition (ORS 279.011(4)).

-(22) "Emerging Small Business" (ESB) has the meaning provided in ORS 200.005(3) and (4).
+(23) "Emerging Small Business" (ESB) has the meaning provided in ORS 200.005(3) and (4).

-(23) "Exemption" is a formal process under ORS 279.015 or 279.017, and OAR chapter 125, division 300, which allows a public contract to be entered into through use of an alternative procurement method instead of through competitive bidding.
+(24) "Exemption" is a formal process under ORS 279.015 or 279.017, and OAR Chapter 125, Division 300, which allows a public contract to be entered into through use of an alternative procurement method instead of through competitive bidding.
 An "exemption" may be for a specific contract or solicitation, or it may be for a class or category of contracts.
-The rules in divisions 300 - 360 of this chapter are intended to inform the public of the Department's authority regarding the various exemptions and the areas where class exemptions have been approved for use by the Department and, depending on the circumstances, for use by other agencies, as defined in OAR 125-030-0000(1).
+The rules in Divisions 300 - 360 of this chapter are intended to inform the public of the Department's authority regarding the various exemptions and the areas where class exemptions have been approved for use by DAS Central Purchasing and, depending on the circumstances, for use by other agencies, as defined in OAR 125-030-0000(1).

-(24) "Fair Market Price" as it relates to Qualified Rehabilitation Facilities is defined in OAR 125-030-0015.
+(25) "Fair Market Price" as it relates to Qualified Rehabilitation Facilities is defined in OAR 125-030-0015.

-(25) "Guaranteed Maximum Price" means the price provided to the agency by the contractor that includes all costs of the work, as defined in the Contract Documents, excepting material changes in the scope of work.
-This pricing mechanism is most often used in Construction Manager/General Contractor or Design/Build contracts where the guaranteed maximum price is provided early in the design to assist the agency in determining whether or not the project scope is within the agency's budget, allowing for design changes to be made at the preliminary design phase rather than after significant design work has been completed.
+(26) "Guaranteed Maximum Price" means the price provided to DAS Central Purchasing by the contractor that includes all costs of the work, as defined in the Contract Documents, excepting material changes in the scope of work.
+This pricing mechanism is most often used in Construction Manager/General Contractor or Design/Build contracts where the guaranteed maximum price is provided early in the design to assist DAS Central Purchasing in determining whether or not the project scope is within the agency's budget, allowing for design changes to be made at the preliminary design phase rather than after significant design work has been completed.

-(26) "Invitation to Bid" means the solicitation of competitive, written, signed and sealed bids in which specification, price and delivery (or project completion) are the predominant award criteria.
+(27) "Invitation to Bid" means the solicitation of competitive, written, signed and sealed bids in which specification, price and delivery (or project completion) are the predominant award criteria.

-(27) "Life Cycle Costing" means determining the cost of a product for its estimated useful life, including its disposal.
+(28) "Life Cycle Costing" means determining the cost of a product for its estimated useful life, including its disposal.

-(28) "Lowest Responsible Bidder" has that meaning given in ORS 279.029.
+(29) "Lowest Responsible Bidder" has that meaning given in ORS 279.029.